 The Misfit Sketches

 I've felt my sketch writing as evolved over time (I would hope so!) but not just talent; I think the format has as well.
 When I first started writing sketches, I was imitating what I watched on TV.
 SNL.
 Carol Burnett.
 Bob Hope.
 And others.
 The sketches usually broke down into two styles; the skit and the black-out sketch (made very popular by Laugh-In).
-Most did sketches that would run 7 to 8 minutes (even earlier, in the era of "Your Show of Shows," they ran even longer).
+Most did sketches that would run 7 to 8 minutes (back in the era of "Your Show of Shows," they ran even longer).
 I remember some early SNL sketches that were closer to short one-act plays than comedy sketches.
 But it did seem to be the norm.
 Then Monty Python and SCTV came along.

 I've been looking back on my adventure in Hollywood, culling pages from my journal...